-All homes participating in the GreenBuilt Home Tour are pursuing or have received one or more of the following green home program certifications/verifications.
+All homes participating on the Certified Green Homes track of the GreenBuilt Home Tour are pursuing or have received one or more of the following green home program certifications/verifications.
 All of the home programs below require some nature of third-party verification.

 DOE Zero Energy Ready Home

 DOE Zero Energy Ready Homes—formerly DOE Challenge Home— are verified by a qualified third-party and are at least 40%-50% more energy efficient than a typical new home, and goes beyond ENERGY STAR.
 A DOE Zero Energy Ready Home is a high performance home which is so energy efficient, that a renewable energy system can offset all or most of its annual energy consumption.
 Learn more at http://energy.gov/eere/buildings/zero-energy-ready-home.

 A relatively new entry-level green building program called ecoSelect™ is proving to be a straightforward resource for builders wanting to break into the market.
 The intent is to provide builders with an “on-ramp” to green building programs, and to help fill in the gap between building/energy code requirements and more complex green building programs.
 With over 1,000 certifications to date since its launch in 2013, the program’s simplicity is part of its appeal.
 Learn more » http://buildecoselect.com/

 ENERGY STAR for Homes

 ENERGY STAR certified homes are independently verified to meet strict guidelines for energy efficiency set by the U.S. Environmental Protection Agency.
 These homes save money on utility bills, provide a more comfortable living environment with better indoor air quality, and help protect the environment.
 Learn more » www.energystar.gov/homes.